davkk/masters-thesis/typst/main.typ

 // TODO: write more why?

-As the last step, one should normalize both distributions normalized by the corresponding numbers of pairs in the same events, $N_"same"$, and mixed events, $N_"mixed"}$, respectively.
+As the last step, one should normalize both distributions normalized by the corresponding numbers of pairs in the same events, $N_"same"$, and mixed events, $N_"mixed"$, respectively.

 Finally, the formula for the angular correlation function takes the form:
 $